-On March 6, 2019, the Land Use and Development Committee (LUDC) discussed the item and recommended that the City Attorney's Office draft a revised ordinance for consideration.
+On March 6, 2019, the Land Use and Development Committee (LUDC) discussed the item and recommended that the City Attorney's Office draft a revised Ordinance for consideration.
 The LUDC continued the item to the April 3, 2019 meeting.
 On April 3, 2019, the item was continued to the June 12, 2019 meeting.

-On May 28, 2019, city staff and the item sponsor met with affected stakeholders from the sunset harbor neighborhood to discuss potential options being developed by city staff.
+On May 28, 2019, City staff and the item sponsor met with affected stakeholders from the Sunset Harbour neighborhood to discuss potential options being developed by City staff.
 At this meeting, the issue of 'amplified' vs. 'non-amplified' music was addressed.
-Due to first amendment concerns, the primary focus of the discussion, and the future options being evaluated, focused on 'volume'.
+Due to the First Amendment implications of regulations that could be deemed "contentbased," the primary focus of the discussion, and the future options evaluated, have focused on limiting the volume of performances (i.e. at an ambient level), rather than amplification.

-On June 10, 2019, at the request of the item sponsor, the title of the item became:
+On June 10, 2019, the LUDC held a lengthy discussion and continued the item to a date certain of July 24, 2019.
+Also, at the request of the item sponsor, the title of the item was amended as follows: